De anda History, Family Crest & Coats of Arms

 The surname De anda was first found in the Basque province of Alava, in the Valley of Quartango.

-Important Dates for the De anda family
+Early History of the De anda family

 This web page shows only a small excerpt of our De anda research.
 Another 97 words (7 lines of text) covering the year 1777 is included under the topic Early De anda History in all our PDF Extended History products and printed products wherever possible.